TioMinho/TalksWorkshops/readme.md

 My **Talks** are presentations with the duration of 1-2 hours about some topic I __(supposedly)__ know.

-### Reinforcement Learning: How do machines actually learn?
+### Reinforcement Learning: How do machines learn?

 * **Date/Place:**  13/09/2019 - EEEP Joaquim Nogueira (Fortaleza-CE, Brazil)
 * **Topics:** machine learning; artificial intelligence; reinforcement learning; dynamical systems;